paul-ollis/vim-vpe/docs/plugins.rst

 Loading
 -------

-VPE plug-ins are loaded after other Vim startup (by using :vim:`VimEnter` auto command).
+VPE plug-ins are loaded after other Vim startup (by using the :vim:`VimEnter` auto command).
 VPE scans the vpe_plugins directory for auto-loadable plug-in modules and packages during normal Vim start up.

 Each one it finds is loaded by simply importing it as a sub-module or sub-pakage of the vpe_plugins package.
 For example if your plugin file is